Frank Lloyd Wright in Oklahoma!

 We headed off, walking DOWN Powell Street towards Fisherman's Wharf... with detours to Grace Cathedral and Chinatown.
 We ate lobster rolls and rode the cable car up to Nob Hill.
 One more perk of our hotel...
 All cable car lines meet at the top of Nob Hill, near the hotel.

 We had a great 24 hour stay at The Fairmont.
 Besides the glitches (due to Microsoft's takeover) the hotel was lovely and we were treated well.
+But honestly our stay had more to do with the hotel's incredible history and our own silly fun, exploring and absorbing.

 There's so much we did not see or sample, but we had a ball... without making use of any of the numerous, ballrooms!
 We didn't stay in a lavish suite, or even explore the Tower.
 We didn't get pampered in the spa and we didn't even wine and dine properly.
 We might have had a little more royal treatment if we'd spent more, but we left happy and full of memories and knowledge!